ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

             - `s1 = String::from("tic"); s2 = String::from("tac"); s3 = String::from("toe"); s = format!("{s1}-{s2}-{s3}")`
                 - `format!` is more succinct for concat of many strings
                 - doesnt take ownership of any of the params
+- `eprintln!` is macro to print to stderr
 ### ARRAYS
 - static and cannot change size
 - function argument type annotation: unsized `[T]`, sized `[T, 3]`